yunsuf/beyan/docs/Document Digitization System Design_.md

 The challenge of processing a high volume of documents with diverse layouts necessitates an architecture that is inherently flexible, robust, and maintainable.
 A single, monolithic application, while seemingly simpler to conceptualize, would quickly become a bottleneck.
 Such a system would be brittle, with any change or failure in one part of the logic risking the entire process.
 It would be difficult to update, maintain, and scale, particularly as new document formats are introduced.
 The user's request for an "agentic system" is a strategically sound starting point that directly addresses these challenges.

-A multi-agent system (MAS) is an architecture composed of multiple autonomous, intelligent agents that interact with each other within a shared environment to achieve a common goal.7 This design paradigm is analogous to modern software engineering principles like microservices, where a large, complex problem is decomposed into smaller, specialized, and more manageable sub-problems.7 Adopting a MAS approach for Project Digitize provides several decisive advantages:
+A multi-agent system (MAS) is an architecture composed of multiple autonomous, intelligent agents that interact with each other within a shared environment to achieve a common goal.7 This design paradigm provides several decisive advantages:

 * **Specialization and Enhanced Problem-Solving:** Each agent is designed to be an expert in a specific domain.
 For instance, one agent specializes in image pre-processing, another in data extraction, and a third in data validation.
 This division of labor allows for the use of the best-suited technology for each sub-task, leading to a form of "collective intelligence" that is more powerful than a single, general-purpose system.7
 * **Scalability and Flexibility:** The agents are decoupled components.
 This means they can be developed, deployed, and scaled independently.
-During periods of high document influx, the system can dynamically increase the number of Extraction Agents to handle the load without impacting the performance of the Ingestion or Validation Agents.
-This elasticity is a critical requirement for supporting the existing "huge database" and future growth.7
+During periods of high document influx, the system can dynamically increase the number of Extraction Agents to handle the load without impacting the performance of the Ingestion or Validation Agents.7
 * **Resilience and Fault Tolerance:** As a distributed system, the MAS is inherently more resilient.
 The failure of a single agent does not necessarily halt the entire system.
 Workflows can be designed with robust error-handling mechanisms, such as automated retries for an individual agent's task, ensuring that transient issues do not cause catastrophic failures.7
 * **Maintainability and Evolvability:** The modular nature of the MAS simplifies the development and maintenance lifecycle.
 An individual agent can be updated, improved, or even completely replaced with a new technology without requiring a full system redeployment.
 This makes the system easier to adapt to future business needs and technological advancements.